 iRobot is a company with a lot of positive reviews and high ratings.
 They provide adequate customer support and are generally very responsive to questions on their website.
 And many customers testify to their excellent customer support.

-The Roomba 650 has a 1 year warranty and a 30 days return policy that may vary depending on the retailer.
+The Roomba 650 has a 1-year warranty and a 30 days return policy that may vary depending on the retailer.

 The 690 also has a 1-year warranty and a 30 days return policy, depending on the retailer.

-While both Roomba 650 and 690 are very similar, they have three visible differences, that add value to the 690 model.
+While both Roomba 650 and 690 are very similar, they have three visible differences, that add value to the 690 models.
 Created to replace the 650, the Roomba 690’s advanced features of a Virtual Wall Barrier, wifi connectivity and remote control, tips the scale in its favor.